How do I change my Windows desktop app preferences?

-You can choose to hide the Attendees pane and/or the Chat pane from the Control Panels of your attendees by selecting the check boxes.
+- Hide panes from attendees – Choose to hide the Attendees pane and/or the Chat pane from the Control Panels of your attendees by selecting the check boxes.
 Note that hiding the Chat pane will prevent your attendees from being able to chat with you or each other during the session.

 Note: Panes will only be hidden from attendees; co-organizer will continue to see the hidden panes.

-You can choose to have a default "welcome" message automatically appear in the Chat pane of each attendee as they join the session.
+- Create a welcome message – Choose to have a default "welcome" message automatically appear in the Chat pane of each attendee as they join the session.
 Note that this message will apply to each session that is run while it is enabled.

-You can choose to show or hide the pop-up notifications that appear throughout your sessions.
+- Hide notifications – You can choose to show or hide the pop-up notifications that appear throughout your sessions.

 - Chat bubbles – These notifications show you a preview of incoming chat messages when your Chat pane is closed.